Captain pleads not guilty to manslaughter in boat fire - WTMJ

 All 33 passengers and one crew member died in the bunkroom below deck, some wearing shoes that led to speculation they were trying to escape.
 Officials said they were trapped by flames that blocked a stairwell and a small hatch that were the only exits.
 All died of smoke inhalation, according to coroner’s reports.

-Family members of Charles McIlvain and Justin Dignam, among other relatives, watched the proceeding on video from a separate courtroom.
-Some families listened in by telephone.
+Family members of Charles McIlvain and Justin Dignam watched the proceeding on video from a separate courtroom.
 Rosenbluth apologized they couldn’t be in same courtroom but said she recognized their presence at the hearing.

 “We’re here today to honor his memory and to represent the families of all 34 victims,” Kathleen McIlvain said outside court after the short hearing.
 “We hope this is the beginning of the journey to find justice for our loved ones.”